laashub/kudo/keps/0022-diagnostics-bundle.md

 - **Command**: Run a command on a running pod and copy the stdout/err.
 Higher level resources can also be used, which will run the command on all pods selected by that resource.
-- **Task**: Run a KUDO task and copy the stdout and other arbitrary files.
 - **HTTP**: Make an HTTP request to a named service and port and copy the result of the request.

 While some of these are redundant (HTTP can be a command or job), the intent